moliver28/research-handbook/content/handbook/engineering/development/data-science/ai-powered/model-validation/_index.md

 1. **Weekly Team Sync**
    * **When:** Every Wednesday, 21:00 GMT
-   * **What:** This meeting is dedicated to working on the vision and roadmap .
-The Engineering Manager and Product Manager ideate , discuss and assign work as needed for the entire team.
+   * **What:** This meeting is dedicated to working on the vision and roadmap.The Engineering Manager and Product Manager ideate, discuss and assign work as needed for the entire team.

 2. **Weekly Engineering Sync**
    * **When:** Every Tuesday, 21:00 GMT